Start Free

 Defining the access to the client certificates

-For SonarScanner for Maven, Gradle, or CLI
+For SonarScanner for Maven, Gradle, CLI, or NPM

 Store the client certificate and CA certificate chain in a keystore file and define the access to this file through the following properties: